eaobservatory/hedwig/doc/user/member.rst

 You will need to use this page to designate someone else as the PI, or to mark yourself as a potential observer for the project.

-This page does not (yet) allow you to remove your own editing permission or to delete yourself.
+This page does not allow you to remove your own editing permission or to delete yourself.
 The reason for this is to avoid the proposal accidentally being left in a state where no-one can edit it.
 If you would like to remove yourself from a proposal, you can do so using the "Remove yourself from this proposal" on the proposal's main page.
 Please see
 `the section on invitations <invitation#removing-yourself-from-a-proposal>`_ for more information.

+You can change the order in which the list of members is shown by dragging the rows of the table to rearrange them.
+To move a member in the ordering, drag the "grip" in the leftmost column of the corresponding table row and drop it on the row after which that member should appear.
+You can drop a row onto the table heading to move a member to the start of the member list.

 .. image:: image/member_edit.png